From a Whisper to a Scream (film): Prologue

-In the small Tennessee town of Oldfield, historian Julian White relates four horror stories to local journalist Beth Chandler, who has just attended the public execution of Julian's niece, Katherine, convicted for murdering her husband.
-The stories that Julian presents to Beth are connected to the past and present of Oldfield, which, according to Julian, is an inherent epicenter for pure evil.
+In the small Tennessee town of Oldfield, historian Julian White relates four horror stories to local journalist Beth Chandler, who has just attended the public execution of Julian's niece, Katherine, a serial killer.
+The stories that Julian presents to Beth are about the history of Oldfield, which, according to Julian, is an inherent epicenter for pure evil.
 White's narration serves as a wraparound story for four otherwise unconnected segments set during different periods in the town's history.

 "Stanley"

 The first of the stories, set in contemporary times, involves awkward and lonely grocer Stanley Burnside, who takes care of his codependent ailing sister, Eileen.
 Stanley attempts to date Grace, his younger, glamorous boss.
-She agrees to a dinner date, but rebukes Stanley's sexual advances after, after which Stanley strangles her to death.
-Grace's murder goes unsolved, but prior to her burial, Stanley breaks into the mortuary and has sex with her corpse.
+She agrees to a dinner date, but rebukes Stanley's sexual advances, after which Stanley strangles her to death.
+Grace's murder goes unsolved, but prior to her burial, Stanley breaks into the mortuary and rapes her corpse.
 Nine months later, Stanley murders Eileen in a fit of rage.
-That same night, a mutant zombie offspring—the product of Stanley's sexual violation of Grace's corpse—breaks into the house and terrorizes Stanley, eventually killing him right after he discovers the identity of the creature.
+That same night, a mutant zombie offspring—the product of Stanley's sexual violation of Grace's corpse—breaks into the house and terrorizes Stanley, eventually killing him.

 "On the Run"

 The second story, set in the 1950s, follows Jesse Hardwick, who is shot and injured by ruthless gangsters over a gambling debt.
-He flees into the swamp, where he is saved by Felder Evans, an elder voodoo practitioner who nurses him back to health.
-In Felder's cabin, Jesse finds newspaper clippings that suggest Felder was an escaped slave in the late-1800s.
+He flees into the swamp, where he is saved by Felder Evans, an apparent practitioner of magic who nurses him back to health.
+In Felder's cabin, Jesse finds newspaper clippings that suggest Felder was an escaped slave in the late 1800s.
 Believing Felder has the secret to immortality, Jesse pleads that Felder make him immortal too.
-When Felder's ritual fails, the men get into a violent fight, ending in Felder incapacitating Jesse after discovering that the latter was trying to steal his immortality formula.
-Felder reveals that he already had fed Jesse the life-giving elixir when he first saved him, which has given Jesse another 70 years of life.
-Angered by Jesse's betrayal, Felder dismembers and burns him, though this does not kill Jesse.
+Felder agrees to teach Jesse certain rituals, but Jesse gets impatient and demands to be given a potion.
+He takes Felder into the swamp where he threatens to drown him, accidentally dropping him in the water.
+Jesse returns to Felder's cabin to look for the potion, when Felder returns and incapacitates him.
+He reveals that he already had given Jesse the life-giving elixir when he first saved him, which has given Jesse another 70 years of life.
+Saying it would be too much trouble to keep Jesse around, but he can't kill him, Felder starts beating Jesse with an axe.
 Later, Jesse's mutilated body is found on a country road.
-Doctors manage to piece his disarticulated body parts back together, but are unable to explain how he is alive, while also stating (while Jesse hears them) that he is destined to live in an eternal screaming agony, without the ability of speaking.
+Doctors are baffled that he is alive.
+Jesse is left in a hospital bed with Fielder's voice echoing in his mind that he will continue living in this state for "another 70 years, or more."